Matrix Completion via Max-Norm Constrained Optimization: Notations and Preliminaries

 \subsection{Rademacher complexity}

 A technical tool used in our analysis involves data-dependent estimates of the Rademacher and Gaussian complexities of a function class.
-We refer to Bartlett and Mendelson \cite{BM2001} and references therein for a detailed introduction of these concepts.
+We refer to \cite{BM2001} and \cite{SS2005} for a detailed introduction of these concepts.